George Floyd protests in Michigan

-There have been a series of George Floyd protests in Michigan.
-Following the murder of George Floyd, protests spread from Minneapolis to other parts of the United States, including Michigan.
-Protests broke out in Detroit on the night of May 29 and spread to over 24 other cities over the following days.
+This is a list of protests that took place in Michigan in 2020 following the murder of George Floyd.

 Locations

 Ann Arbor

 Hundreds of protesters gathered on the central square of the University of Michigan on May 30, with a series of activists and community members using a megaphone to speak about racial injustice and police violence.
 That day and for several days beforehand, protesters also marched through the streets of Ann Arbor.
 These protests were related to an event in neighboring Ypsilanti on May 26, in which a police officer had been filmed punching a local woman and then taking her into custody, where she was held for several days.

 Bad Axe

 On June 5, over 200 protesters showed up in front of the Huron County building to raise awareness for the Black Lives Matter protests occurring nationwide and worldwide following Floyd's murder.
 Bad Axe police chief David Rothe and Huron County sheriff Kelly Hanson were seen marching alongside the protesters.
-Police presence was able to maintain peace despite numerous individuals showing up to oppose the protest until crowds started to disperse at around 6 pm.
+Police presence was able to maintain peace despite numerous armed individuals showing up to oppose the protest until crowds started to disperse at around 6 pm.
 The event, coordinated by multiple local and national civic groups, was described as being well organized, peaceful, and focused.